linkspreed/log/README.md

 ## All changes that we will make from 12.07.2022 will appear here ...

+### 17.03.2024 (announcement [PPD])
+- 🛠️ It’s PPD day, which means we’re back on track with our product pipeline! 🚀 How do you think we can improve?
+Drop your thoughts below! 👇 #PPD #ProductPipeline #YourOpinionMatters

+### 17.03.2024 (announcement)
+- 🔧CronJob in the Linkspreed Club is now running smoothly in the demo! 🚀 No changes to site performance or interactions. 💻 Your experience matters to us!
+Share your thoughts below. 👇 #LinkspreedClub #CronJobFix #UserExperience

 ### 16.03.2024 (announcement)
 - 📍 Hello from Augsburg!
 The Linkspreed team is on a mission today, connecting as many coffee shops and bars as possible with Web4. ☕️🍻 Who should we visit next?
 Drop your suggestions below! #LinkspreedOnTour #Web4Connections 🚀